2025 – The Southern Atlantic

 22 February – 28 March 2025

 Sandwiched between South America’s Cape Horn and the Antarctic Peninsula is the Scotia Tectonic Plate.
-This small plate experiences tectonic forces that create an array of geologic features such as hadal zone trenches, underwater volcanoes, and spreading centers.
-The South Georgia and South Sandwich Islands, two of the most remote island chains in the world, are anchored in the Southern Ocean.
+This small plate experiences tectonic forces that create an array of geologic features including hadal zone trenches, underwater volcanoes, and spreading centers.
+The South Georgia and South Sandwich Islands, two of the most remote island chains in the world, are located in the Southern Ocean.
 Seamounts, hydrothermal vents, and deep-sea trenches facilitate high levels of endemism, supporting species found nowhere else.

 This Nippon Foundation-Nekton Ocean Census Flagship Expedition, led by Dr. Michelle Taylor, President of the Deep-Sea Biology Society, will locate and describe new species and characterize geohazards in this underexplored ocean region.
 The data from this expedition will contribute to the Ocean Census mission to accelerate the discovery of ocean life.
 The science team will seek out hydrothermal vents and deep-sea volcanoes and venture into the 8000-meter-deep South Sandwich Trench, the most geographically isolated and coldest trench on Earth.

 The advent and accessibility of deep-sea technologies created a renaissance in deep-water exploration and research.
 The efforts needed to coordinate and execute deep-sea scientific expeditions are not formally taught but are critical to a successful scientific expedition at sea.
-The Crustal Ocean Biosphere Research Accelerator, or COBRA, program will lead an expedition aboard R/V Falkor (too) to help foster skills and experience at sea.
-Funded by the US National Science Foundation for the past 2.5 years, COBRA runs a virtual deep-sea expedition leadership master class, bringing together scientists to learn these essential skills and to accelerate the readiness of the next generation of deepwater chief scientists.
+The Crustal Ocean Biosphere Research Accelerator, or COBRA, a program funded by the US National Science Foundation, currently runs a virtual deep-sea expedition leadership master class, bringing together scientists to learn these essential skills and to accelerate the readiness of the next generation of deepwater chief scientists.

 Underwater Oases of Mar Del Plata Canyon